 Peter Stewart Chair of Trustees

-Peter is an art historian and classical archaeologist with an interest in all periods of architectural history.
-He specialises in the art of Greece and Rome and its modern reception.
+Professor Peter Stewart is an art historian and classical archaeologist with an interest in all periods of architectural history.
+Peter specialises in the art of Greece and Rome and its modern reception.
 He was born in Belfast and educated at Cambridge University.
 After working in Cambridge, Reading University, and the Courtauld Institute of Art, he moved to Oxford University in 2011.
 He is currently Director of Oxford’s Classical Art Research Centre and Professor of Ancient Art.
 Peter’s wide-ranging publications include The Social History of Roman Art (2008) and A Catalogue of the Sculpture Collection at Wilton House (2020).
 Peter has been chair since October 2023.

 Lucy Hockley Trustee